 For the full list and amounts of ingredients, scroll down to the recipe card at the bottom of the page.

-Vegetables – The sky is the limit when it comes to vegetables and stir-fried noodles.
-Some of the most popular options include,
+- Vegetables – The sky is the limit regarding vegetables and stir-fried noodles.
+Some of the most popular options include green cabbage, purple cabbage, carrots, green onion, water chestnuts, celery, and bean sprouts.

-Noodles – You really want to use fresh egg noodles if you can find them.
-If you can’t find any fresh noodles near you, simply substitute with dried chow mein noodles (adjusting cooking time as needed).
-As a last resort, spaghetti noodles with also get the trick done (though turning the recipe into more of a lo mein vs. a chow mein).
-If using spaghetti noodles, I do not recommend frying in oil.
+- Noodles – You really want to use fresh egg noodles if you can find them.
+If you can’t find any fresh noodles, substitute them with dried chow mein noodles (adjusting cooking time as needed).
+As a last resort, spaghetti noodles will also get the job done (though turning the recipe into more of a lo mein vs. a chow mein).
+If using spaghetti noodles, I do not recommend frying them in oil.

-Chow mein sauce – While having a thick and sweet sauce isn’t as important for chow main (when compared to lo mein), some sauce is still recommended to tie it all together.
-Ingredients include:
+- Chow mein sauce – While having a thick and sweet sauce isn’t as important for chow main (when compared to lo mein), some sauce is still recommended to tie it all together.
+Ingredients in chow mein sauce include cornstarch (for thickening), light soy sauce, dark soy sauce, oyster sauce, Chinese cooking wine (also known as Shaoxing wine), and granulated sugar.

 Regular soy sauce vs. Dark soy sauce